Full Bio and List of Publications (updated Sept 2018)

 2018 Visiting Associate Professor, English Dept., UCLA

-2004-Present Lectured and/or given workshops at the following educational
+2004-Present Lectures and workshops at the following educational

-United States: Boston University, University of Connecticut, Princeton University; Willamette University; UCLA; San Jose State University; Columbia University; Columbus State University; Savannah State University; Cal State San Bernardino; Penn State University; Georgia Southern University; Valdosta State University; Bainbridge College; Evergreen State College; Sierra Nevada College; UC Irvine; Tahoe Community College; Milken Community Schools; Occidental College; Xavier School; Whittier College; NYU; University of Wisconsin.
+United States: Boston University; University of Connecticut; Princeton University; University of Chicago; Drew University; Loyola Marymount University; University of California Irvine; Otis College of Art and Design; Willamette University; UCLA; San Jose State University; University of California Riverside; Columbia University; University of Michigan; Columbus State University; University of California Berkeley; Savannah State University; Cal State San Bernardino; Penn State University; Georgia Southern University; Valdosta State University; Bainbridge College; University of Southern Maine; Evergreen State College; Sierra Nevada College; UC Irvine; Dickenson College; Moorpark College; Claremont Graduate University; Tahoe Community College; Milken Community Schools; Occidental College; Xavier School; Whittier College; NYU; University of Wisconsin.

 Sholeh Wolpé was born in Tehran to an Iranian father and a Turkmen mother.
 She spent most of her teen years in Trinidad and the UK before settling in the United States.
 Wolpé’s work includes six collections of poetry, four books of translations, several plays, and three anthologies.